d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   ┌────
   │ (add-to-list 'sweeprolog-init-args "--stack-limit=512m")
   └────

+  The default value of `sweeprolog-init-args' is set to load the Prolog helper library `sweep.pl' and to create a boolean Prolog flag `sweep', set to `true', which indicates to SWI-Prolog that it is running under `sweep'.

   To inhibit `sweeprolog' from initializing Prolog on load, set the user-option `sweeprolog-init-on-load' to nil.